-Electricity Repair category 2 Notes The electrical installation is dated with wire fuses in place.
+Electricity Repair category 2 Notes There is a cut cable in the kitchen.
+I am unaware if this is live or redundant.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/ SELECT

+Electricity

+Repair category 2

+Notes registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.